 March and colleagues looked at troll behaviour on Tinder, and they found that impulsivity was also a factor in trolling among people with medium to high levels of psychopathy.

 So, unsurprisingly, the kind of people who engage in troll behaviour are likely to have fairly unsavoury personalities, although this is by no means always the case.
 For me what really stands out from all of this is that trying to reason with a troll is very unlikely to be a productive endeavour.

-In the mental illness community on Twitter, I see quite a bit of stigma-related trollish behaviour, and I wonder if standing up for the anti-stigma cause in that context is just a waste of figurative breath in that context.
+In the mental illness community on Twitter, I come across some stigma-related trollish behaviour, and I wonder if standing up for the anti-stigma cause in that context is just a waste of figurative breath in that context.
 I haven’t had any outright trolls stop by my blog.
 I refuse to engage in any back-and-forth with any trollish types, so there’s really nowhere for it to go.

 Is trolling something that you’ve experienced personally?
 How have you handled it?

 - Buckels, E. E., Trapnell, P. D., Andjelovic, T., & Paulhus, D. L. (2019).
 Internet trolling and everyday sadism: Parallel effects on pain perception and moral judgment.
 Journal of personality, 87(2), 328-340.